 4. Stop procrastinating!

-What’s happening right now is either going to change us all into marshmallowy couch potatoes, or recharge our energy to get stuff done.
-If worst comes to worst and you find yourself totally locked down, take a day to just complain and mooch around and get it out of your system.
-And then start planning what kind of person you want to be once you break free of your involuntary imprisonment eventually.
+What’s happened to us (and is happening right now) might have knocked us down, but we’re not out just yet...
+Choose to take control of your future by recharging your energy in positive ways, and getting stuff done.
+(Yes, you can totally still marshmallow on the couch now and then.)
+If worst comes to worst and you find yourself totally floored by challenges, take a day to just complain and mooch around and get it out of your system.
+And then start planning what kind of person you want to be going forward.
 Do you want to be better at playing the guitar?
 Launch your own Podcast?
 Upskill via some online courses?
 Create jewellery?
 Throw epic online parties?
+Would you like to be a better human?
+Kinder to strangers?
 Set some goals – and then develop a plan to reach them.
 The time to pursue your dreams is NOW – the world as we know it might be on hold, but our actual lives are not.
 Less talk, more action!
 (We’re totally preaching to ourselves now.
 But do it!)

 Need some help to get your butt in gear?
 Check out the links below: